 *An aisle chair is a narrow chair on wheels that can squeeze down the plane’s narrow aisle.

-TSA Cares is a program that specially assists travelers with disabilities, medical condition and other special circumstances during the security screening process.
-You can call 72-hours prior to traveling to get questions answered about screening procedures and what to generally expect going through the TSA security checkpoint.
+TSA Cares is a program that specifically assists travelers with disabilities, medical conditions, and other special circumstances during the security screening process.
+You can call 72 hours prior to traveling to get questions answered about screening procedures and what to generally expect going through the TSA security checkpoint.
 If you have concerns, TSA Cares can provide a passenger support specialist officer.
 After checking in, dial the officer’s cell phone number you were provided in advance.
 You will skip waiting in the security checkpoint line, and be directly escorted to a private screening area.